cdeck3r/SCM-DataProduct/MeetingNotes/README.md

 Place to store all meeting notes.

-Notes are taken using [minutes.io](https://minutes.io).
+The Notes are taken using an selfmade [Google-Drive Template](https://github.com/cdeck3r/SCM-DataProduct/blob/master/MeetingNotes/Vorlage_Protokoll.pdf)

+The first Note is taken using [minutes.io](https://minutes.io).

-Instructions for printing notes as pdf (for firefox)
+Instructions for printing notes from minutes.io as pdf (for firefox)

 1. in the note view, hit Alt+f to open the browser menu
 1. hit v afterwards to enter to print preview